Frequently Asked Questions

 (Largely inspired by Alan Weisman's "The World Without Us," but cute.)

-• Lucienne is the French origin of the American Lucy.
 I just really like the name.
 It's nothing deeper than that.
 Sorry!

 • Aside from free shipping, not really.
 I do this so you never have to wonder if "now is the best time" to buy something.
+Occasionally I may offer damaged goods a discount.

 • The Ludvi coffee project had to be abandoned many years ago due to military service.
 I'm glad you're here though!